Mount Kilimanjaro: Climate

 Mount Kilimanjaro's slopes include arctic (top), dry alpine desert (middle), and moorland (bottom) climactic zones.

 The climate of Kilimanjaro is influenced by the height of the mountain, which allows the simultaneous influence of the equatorial trade winds and the high altitude anti-trades, and by the isolated position of the mountain.
 Kilimanjaro has daily upslope and nightly downslope winds, a regimen stronger on the southern than the northern side of the mountain.
 The flatter southern flanks are more extended and affect the atmosphere more strongly.

 Kilimanjaro has two distinct rainy seasons, one from March to May and another around November.
 The northern slopes receive much less rainfall than the southern ones.
 The lower southern slope receives 800 to 900 mm annually, rising to 1500 to 2000 mm at 1500 m altitude and peaking "partly over" 3000 mm in the forest belt at 2000 to 2300 m.
 In the alpine zone, annual precipitation decreases to 200 mm.

 The average temperature in the summit area is approximately -7 C. Nighttime surface temperatures on the Northern Ice Field (NIF) fall on average to -9 C, with an average daytime high of -4 C. During nights of extreme radiational cooling, the NIF can cool to as low as -15 to -27 C.

 Snowfall can occur at any time of year but is mostly associated with northern Tanzania's two rainy seasons.
 Precipitation in the summit area occurs principally as snow and graupel of 250 to 500 mm per year and ablates within days or years.

+The climate is classified as an ice-cap climate (Köppen: EF), with little seasonal temperature variations and relatively mild temperatures due to its proximity to the equator.